TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/6. Spike_Module/Save_for_Kilosort_Window/Functions/README.txt

 %________________________________________________________________________________________

 %% Function to save Raw Data in int format as a .dat file to load in Kilosort

+% standard folder to save in is 'Recording_Path/Kilosort

 % Input:
 % 1.
 Data: Data structure of toolbox.
 Required fields:
 % 1.1.
 Data.Raw with Channel x Time data matrix (Preprocessing happens in Kilosort!)